Possible maintenance breaks in e-services on 27 September at 23–4 More information

-If you apply for an unemployment benefit from Kela and you meet the work requirement applicable to employees or self-employed persons, you are entitled to basic unemployment allowance.
+If you apply for an unemployment benefit from Kela and you meet the work requirement applicable to an employee or a self-employed person, you are entitled to basic unemployment allowance.
 If you are not entitled to basic unemployment allowance, you may be entitled to labour market subsidy.

 To meet the work requirement applicable to employees,